What projects will the TDF support?

 - evidence of prior consultation with relevant professional services, e.g. Digital, Data & Technology (DD&T), CLT and the Library;

-- evidence of prior liaison with the University's Legal Officer if an external contractors is to be involved, to ensure that the University is not detrimentally affected by issues concerning copyright.
+- evidence of prior liaison with the University's Legal Officer if an external contractor is to be involved, to ensure that the University is not detrimentally affected by issues concerning copyright.

 Who can submit an application for funding?

-Proposals are invited from all staff, as individuals or teams, in academic departments, Professional Services and the Students Union.
+Proposals are invited from all staff and students, as individuals or teams, in academic departments, Professional Services and the Students Union.
 Please note that all proposals should include a member of teaching staff, together with their agreement to have their name included.
-Initiatives which involve inter-departmental/cross-University collaboration will be particularly welcomed.
+Shape initiatives will need to involve inter-departmental/cross-University collaboration.
 Project leaders are encouraged to involve students as active collaborators in the work.

 Your proposal may not be considered if the report of a previous TDF project, with which you have been associated, has not been submitted.

 For Seed projects maximum awarded amount is £1000.00 and is aimed at small scale projects.
 Larger scale projects should apply for Shape with a maximum of £3000.00 funding per application (In exceptional cases the panel may consider applications for more than the £3000 cap).
 When considering what to bid for, it is worth being pragmatic about what can be achieved within the 12 months of the project lifetime – a small-scale, high quality project will have greater impact (and be easier to run) than something larger and more complex.

 What can I use the money for?